RemoNode-Technologies-Inc/GeoDiscuss/README.md

-# :planet: Geo Discussion Forum
+# 🌍 Geo Discussion Forum 🗺️
 Welcome to the Geo Discussion Forum project!
 This project aims to create a web-based discussion forum for users to share and discuss geographic information and maps.
 The forum is built using Geoserver, an open-source server that allows for the publishing, viewing,